zkol/vsadmin/README.md

      * Run for example: **` sudo ./server.sh -R -b /home/vintage/game -d /home/vintage/data setup `**

 1. **Create and start the first multiplayer world** (e.g. on a headless LAN-Server)
-   * Log in as an admin user who is allowed to run sudo commands (per terminal)
+   * Log in as an admin user who is allowed to run sudo commands (per terminal).
-   * Choose a custom name for the first world, e.g. "Hunger Madness"
+   * Choose a custom name for the first world, e.g. "Hunger Madness".
    * Change to the directory of server.sh, and execute:
      * **` sudo ./server.sh -w "Hunger Madness" start `**
    * Script result: